midlantica/LovelyBunchOfCoconuts/content/profiles/zeros/pol-pot.md

 ## Pol Pot

-Pol Pot’s agrarian socialism eradicated cities, markets, and lives in genocidal terror.
-Year Zero replaced civilization with coercion and ruin.
+Pol Pot's Year Zero erased cities and murdered 1.5–2 million—25% of Cambodia—in agrarian terror.
+His eco-primitivism echoes in net-zero mandates that blackout grids.